Two goals in final 71 seconds get Devils past Stars - NewsBreak

 Ty Smith scored 4:26 into the final period for the Devils, who snapped a nine-game road losing streak dating back to Feb.
 25. Devils goalie Nico Daws made 27 saves.

 Ryan Suter scored in the second period for the Stars (40-27-4, 84 points), who entered Saturday with sole possession of the second wild card in the Western Conference, two points ahead of the Vegas Golden Knights.
-Vegas is scheduled to host the Arizona Coyotes later Saturday night.
+However, Vegas pulled even with Dallas with a 6-1 win over the Arizona Coyotes later Saturday.
+Dallas has two games in hand over the Golden Knights.

 Oettinger recorded 20 saves.

-Note: EditorsNote: 2nd update, tweak first graf to indicate Dallas was host